JamieBort/Portfolio-Website/Revamp2020.md

 	* next I will work on finishing that project per the `Progress.md` file in that repo.

 ### Next Steps

+0. Work on the https://github.com/JamieBort/jamiebort.github.io/tree/Revamp2020/WebsiteRevamp2023 directory.
+	See that README.md file.

 1. ~~[Have the cards themselves created populated based on the pinned items in github](https://trello.com/c/RyfM5Z0E/1124-have-the-cards-themselves-created-populated-based-on-the-pinned-items-in-github). (from the `functionality to address` section below. ).
 See the Trello card for status.~~ **Done.**
 	* use postman to make api calls to my repo to get the info to the pinned items
 		* to that end do